brumik/document-organizer/README.md

 Todos for later:
 * [x] Bug: Undeinfed project showing up with files without project
 * [ ] Revise no project documents -> let it be empty string and handle it in the backend
+  * Update the dashboard redirect if we are allowing empty projects
 * [ ] Revise how to delete projects (do I want to delete the files too or make the documents parentless)
 * [ ] Add empty states to the pages when there is no item.
 * [ ] Remove the add new fields from the starred and archived pages